Apillon/grants/DID Vault Application.md

 ## Future Plans
-Immediately after milestones from this Grant are met, we are going to file the second grant that upgrades the proof of concept to a production ready full Web 3 DID Vault with additional functionalities, like DID generation, storage and integration with other services.
+Immediately after milestones from this Grant are

 Please include here